 Fish for largemouth bass, crappie, red-eared sunfish and more.
 Shoreline fishing is available from several picnic areas along the lakeshore and the dam.
 Boaters can enjoy the lake at “no wake” speeds.
 Two boat ramps on the east side of the lake provide convenient access to the water.

 Boat in the waters of Lake Geode or swim at the sandy beach area.
 Boats must operate at “no-wake” speeds and cannot be operated at more than 5 mph within 100 feet of the shore or within 50 feet of another craft or person.
 In-board motors are not allowed on the lake, including jet skis and jet boats.
-Water skiing is allowed in a designated area and all water skiers must wear a U.S. Coast Guard approved life-jacket.

 Reserve one of four open shelters for an outdoor gathering during your visit.
 The Beach Shelter is ADA accessible and several scenic picnic spots are available throughout the park.
 Shelter reservations can be made through the online reservation system for Geode State Park.